Japan Seen Extending Coronavirus State of Emergency

 - Русский

-Tokyo, May 5 (Jiji Press)--The Japanese government is considering extending its third state of emergency over the novel coronavirus, which covers Tokyo and three western prefectures, beyond the currently planned expiration on Tuesday, it has been learned.
+Tokyo, May 5 (Jiji Press)--The Japanese government is considering extending its third state of emergency over the novel coronavirus, which covers Tokyo and three western prefectures, beyond the currently planned expiration on Tuesday.

-Prime Minister Yoshihide Suga is slated to hold talks on the issue Wednesday with relevant ministers, including economic revitalization minister Yasutoshi Nishimura, who leads the government's response to the virus crisis.
+It is expected to make a decision Friday while watching the infection situations in the Japanese capital and the other three prefectures under the state of emergency--Osaka, Kyoto and Hyogo.
+The government will study details, such as the length of the envisaged extension and the scope of businesses subject to temporary closure requests.

-The government is expected to decide the extension on Friday while monitoring the infection situations in the Japanese capital and the three western prefectures--Osaka, Kyoto and Hyogo--and examining the effects of measures being taken under the state of emergency, informed sources said.
+Prime Minister Yoshihide Suga held talks on the matter Wednesday afternoon with relevant ministers, including economic revitalization minister Yasutoshi Nishimura, who leads the government's response to the virus crisis.

-The government is also considering designating more areas for a pre-emergency stage, in which coronavirus countermeasures almost on par with those under a state of emergency are implemented.
+"We want to make a decision within this week (on whether to extend the state of emergency) after hearing from experts," Suga told reporters after the meeting.
+He stressed that coronavirus countermeasures being taken under the state of emergency have proved effective, saying, "The movements of people have certainly decreased, which was one of major goals of the emergency declaration."

-The northernmost prefecture of Hokkaido and the southwestern prefecture of Fukuoka are major candidates for the expected addition to the list of pre-emergency areas, according to the sources.
-The eastern prefecture of Ibaraki, the central prefectures of Gifu and Mie, and Tokushima Prefecture in western Japan are also asking the central government for their designation for pre-emergency status.
+The government is also considering designating more areas for a pre-emergency stage, in which coronavirus countermeasures almost on par with those under a state of emergency can be implemented.

 [Copyright The Jiji Press, Ltd.]